JonathanKreiter/ESLintPicker/README.md

 ### :boom: :star: _NOTE: THIS PACKAGE IS STILL UNDER EARLY DEVELOPMENT_ :star: :boom:

-#### :boom: There are issues with persistent storage of alias files with each update.
-This bug is currently being worked through.
-Beware! :boom:

 ---

 Easy to use CLI for saving and importing useful ESLint configs.